gohin/racaljk/hosts_tools/HostsToolforWindows/README.md

 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### Service Debug Mode Entrance:
+### Service Debug Mode :

+If you want to enter debug mode, follow the steps blow.

 1. Open the console.
-2. Input `hosts_tools.exe --debug-reiu --pipe` and press enter.(reinstall service with debug mode)
+2. Change the working directory where is the `hosts_tools.exe` position.
-3. If there haven't any error, Input `hosts_tools.exe --debug-pipe` and press enter.
+3. Input `hosts_tools.exe --debug-pipe` and press enter.
-4. Now you can see the working status of service.
+4. Now you can see the current working status of service.
 5. Press **Ctrl+C** to Exit debug mode.
-6. Input `hosts_tools.exe --debug-reiu` and press enter to reinstall service.
+6. Exit debug mode will cause service uninstall.

 **WARNING: IN DEBUG MODE, DO NOT CLOSE THE CONSOLE DIRECT**